Tigray genocide: Ethiopian Orthodox Christian Church

-World Health Organization (WHO) Director General
+World Health Organization

-WHO Director-General, Dr. Tedros Adhanom Ghebreyesus, stated in his remarks on October 19, 2022, "There is a narrow window to prevent Genocide in Tigray."
-The Director General criticized the Ethiopian government for its handling of the war and the use of siege tactics to prevent humanitarian aid.
+World Health Organization Director General Dr. Tedros Adhanom Ghebreyesus, an Ethiopian citizen, stated in his remarks on October 19, 2022 that "There is a narrow window to prevent genocide in Tigray."
+Tedros criticized the Ethiopian government for its handling of the war and the use of siege tactics to prevent humanitarian aid from reaching its intended recipients.